Q. What if the church closes?

-A. Records of congregations that close or amalgamate should be directed to the Conference Archives.
+A. Records of congregations that close or amalgamate should be directed to the Regional Council Archives.

 Q. Who has overall responsibility for a congregations’ records?